This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Cheesy Cheddar Southwest Dip

-I looked at a can of black beans and a can of corn and tried to imagine them baked into a creamy dip.
+The inspiration came when I looked at cans of black beans and corn and tried to imagine them baked into a creamy dip.
 I opened my fridge and my attention was immediately drawn to Smoked Applewood Cheddar.
 Creamy, slightly smoky, incredibly delicious.

 You can definitely make this dip with any cheese but in my humble opinion Smoked Applewood Cheddar makes it!
 If you can’t find it in your local grocery stores go for any other smoky cheese you can find.